 The Oral History Spring School covers the theory and practice of oral history in depth, with the help of leading UK oral historians.
-To be able to take advantage of the course students should have some prior experience in recording and writing, or planning to write, oral history and will be asked to complete readings in advance, available through a dedicated online website.
-Anyone new to oral history should consider enrolling on either the IHR's An Introduction to Oral History or the Oral History Society's basic training course.
+To be able to take advantage of the course students must have prior experience in recording and writing, or planning to write, oral history and will be asked to complete readings in advance, available through a dedicated online website.
+Anyone new to oral history should not take this course but instead consider enrolling on either the IHR's An Introduction to Oral History or the Oral History Society's basic training course.

 Through lectures and discussion and practical examples from oral history research the three day course will: